 - Create a cosy space, such as a crate or bed that your dog is able to relax and feel safe in.

-- Ignore attention seeking behaviour from your dog and try to teach them that attention is not always given when they request it.
+- Ignore attention-seeking behaviour from your dog and try to teach them that attention is not always given when they request it.

 - Try to prevent your dog from learning shadowing behaviours.
 Although for many dogs this is a natural behaviour, intense shadowing may indicate underlying anxiety so try to prevent your dog following your every move, either by having another person holding or entertaining the dog, using the wait command or closing a door behind you.
 Start with suitably short periods and build this up.

 - Leaving or returning to the house should be done in a calm manner so as not to increase your dog’s anxiety.
 When returning home, be sure to stay calm and ignore them until they are also calm.
 Once quiet, ask your dog to sit and greet them in a calm way.
-This will help to set your dog’s expectation for when you return home.
+This will help to set your dog’s expectations for when you return home.

 - Try not to assume that getting a second dog will solve the problem.
 If a dog has separation anxiety due to being dependent on you, canine company won’t make up for your absence in all cases and can be discussed with an experienced behaviour specialist.